yale-nlp/MMVU/README.md

 ## 📰 News
+- **2025-02-21**: We released our [evaluation results](https://huggingface.co/datasets/yale-nlp/MMVU-evaluation-results) on all the models that we have tested so far.
+If you are interested in doing some fine-grained analysis on these results, feel free to use them!
 - **2025-01-21**: We are excited to release the MMVU paper, dataset, and evaluation code!

 ## 👋 Overview